Computer Science

 COMP 3200 Discrete Structures (4 Credits)

 Discrete mathematical structures and non-numerical algorithms; graph theory, elements of probability, propositional calculus, Boolean algebras; emphasis on applications to computer science.
-Cross-listed as MATH 3200.
-Prerequisites: (COMP 2300 or MATH 2200) and (COMP 2673 or COMP 1353).
+Prerequisites: COMP 2300 and COMP 1353 for undergraduates and COMP 3004 for graduates.

 COMP 3351 Programming Languages (4 Credits)

 Learn the fundamentals of programming languages through functional programming through an in-depth understanding of syntax and semantics around program structures and how programming languages are parsed and interpreted.
 Understand recursion as a fundamental problem-solving paradigm and the important role that higher order types and kinds play in eliminating errors and simplifying software development.
-Prerequisites: COMP 2370 and ((COMP 2355, COMP 2691) or COMP 2362).
+Satisfies the Programming Language elective requirement.
+Prerequisites: COMP 2362 and COMP 2370.

 COMP 3352 Elements of Compiler Design (4 Credits)